Triple M: Digital radio

-As of 20 July 2020, the Triple M network broadcasts an additional five radio stations on DAB+ digital radio.
+As of 20 July 2020, the Triple M network broadcasts an additional six radio stations on DAB+ digital radio.

 Southern Cross Austereo also owns Mix 106.3 Canberra along with the Australian Radio Network, and is part of the Triple M network, although it is operated primarily by ARN as part of its KIIS Network.

 Music

 M-One Rock festival

 In September 2002, Triple M and Frontier Touring held four rock concerts in Brisbane, Adelaide, Melbourne and Sydney as part of the touring M-One festival, which featured Goo Goo Dolls, Nickelback, Garbage, Lifehouse, Default, Midnight Oil and Antiskeptic.

 Essential Countdown

 In 2004, the national network counted down the Triple M Essential 2005 Songs from Boxing Day to Australia Day.
 The number one song was Violent Femmes' "Blister in the Sun".

 Triple M have held an Essential Countdown based on listener votes since 2006, beginning in October of each year, counting the same number of songs as the year (e.g., 2006 songs in 2006).
 The countdown has received some criticism for being overly similar to the Triple J Hottest 100 countdown, despite the Triple J Hottest 100 only including songs from the preceding 12 months.